-Net loan losses totalled EUR -16.4m (-20.3), of which the realised loan losses were EUR -7.2m (-6.2) in 2023.
+Net loan losses totalled EUR -34.2m (-16.4), of which the realised loan losses were EUR -5.9m (-7.2) in 2024.
+The increase in net loan losses was driven by an update of the IFRS 9 model resulting in significant increase in credit loss provisions, while the amount of write-offs remained very low.

-Management judgements totalling EUR 11.1m (24.9) have been booked in addition to the model based provisions.
-The management judgement covers projected loan losses not yet covered by the IFRS 9 model and identified issues in the IFRS 9 model to be later covered in model updates.
+Management judgement based provisions totalling EUR 9.4m (11.1) have been booked in addition to the model based provisions.
+The management judgement covers projected loan losses not yet covered by the IFRS 9 model and any identified issues in the IFRS 9 model to be covered in future model updates.